Top cards for under-18s

 • A debit card linked to a children's bank account.
 For children 11+.

-Both work in a similar way and won't let your child spend any more than the balance on the card, however there are some key differences.
-Here's an at-a-glance summary before we explain both in detail...
+Both work in a similar way and won't let your child spend any more than the balance on the card, though there are some key differences.
+Here's a summary before we explain both in detail...

 Now you know the differences, hopefully you've a good idea of which would suit your child best.
 Read on for more on kids' prepaid cards, or jump straight to info on kids' bank accounts.

-Think of them like pay-as-you-go mobiles.
+Think of prepaid cards like pay-as-you-go mobiles.
 Your child can't spend beyond £0, forming a 'safe' barrier so they can never go over the limit.
-You load cash onto one, then it can be used as payment in most places that accept card, just like a debit or credit card – so using chip and PIN or contactless up to £45, though you can often set spending limits to restrict this.
+You load cash onto one, then it can be used as payment in most places that accept card, just like a debit or credit card – so using chip and PIN or contactless, though you can often set spending limits to restrict this.

 You (or an adult aged 18+) apply – there's no credit check – then give the card that arrives to your child to use.
-This is typically paired to an app so you can both see the transactions being made.
+This is typically paired to an app so you can both see the transactions.

 These cards are also a good way to teach your children the basics of how banking works before they move onto a bank account when they turn 18.